Hormone Therapy

 The goals of hormone therapy may vary from person to person.
 One aim is to prevent breast cancer in women at risk.
 Hormone therapy can also be used to keep cancer from recurring when taken after breast cancer surgery.
 People may undergo hormone therapy to slow or stop the spread of breast cancer that has returned following treatment or has already begun to spread to areas of the body beyond the breast.1,2

 A few types of hormone therapy exist.
 Most are systemic.
-A person takes a pill or gets an injection that releases a drug throughout the body.
+This means a person takes a pill or gets an injection that releases a drug throughout the body.
 The drugs include anti-estrogens or aromatase inhibitors.
 Other drugs stop the ovaries from working, to reduce estrogen levels in the body.1-5

 Anti-estrogens